 This model is a golf rangefinder with slope technology.
 So, it’ll consider any slope and give you the slope-adjusted distance.
 And it has slope switch technology, which allows you to turn off the slope function for tournament play.

 7. Nikon Coolshot 20

 The Nikon Coolshot 20 golf rangefinder is compact and lightweight.
 It comes in at under $150, a very reasonable price.
 Features include 6x magnification, a multilayered monocular that gives bright, clear images, and a range of up to 550 yards.
-It’s equipped with target priority mode, so any trees behind the pin don’t interfere with the distance reading.
+It’s equipped with target priority mode, so trees behind the pin don’t interfere with the distance reading.
 This feature worked well during testing, as it was easy to lock onto the flag.
 The distances were accurate, too.

 8. Callaway 300 Pro

 The Callaway 300 Pro is a golf rangefinder with slope technology.
 It also has slope switch technology, meaning you can toggle off the slope measurement.
-This golf rangefinder comes with a flag locking mode that allows you to lock onto a pin from up to 300 yards away.
+This golf rangefinder comes with a flag-locking mode that allows you to lock onto a pin up to 300 yards away.
 And pulse vibration technology confirms that you’ve got the correct distance.
 Also, the scan mode works well for managing multiple targets.

 Callaway is a golf brand known for its quality products, and the Callaway 300 Pro fits the bill.
 It’s compact and lightweight but durable, with a rain/fog-resistant casing.
 The Magnahold is a nice feature.
 It’s a powerful integrated magnet that allows you to securely attach the rangefinder to the cart frame for easy access during your game.
 And it comes with a hard carry case to keep it safe when not in use.

 Buyers Guide: What to Consider When Buying a Golf Rangefinder